Kotomi Yamane: Promotion history

 Note: All ranks are women's professional ranks.

 Major titles and other championships

 Yamane has appeared in one major title match, but has yet to win a major title.
 Yamane has won one official non-title women's professional shogi tournament.

 Awards and honors

 Yamane won the Japan Shogi Association's Annual Shogi Award for "Excellent Women's Professional" for the 2020–2021 shogi year.

+Personal life

+Yamane is married to shogi professional Kei Honda.
+The JSA officially announced the couple's marriage on its website on May 2, 2023, and stated that Yamane will continue to use her maiden name as a women's professional.